bienary/Web-Solution-With-WordPress/README.md

 > Use RedHat OS for this project

 > **Note**: for Ubuntu server, when connecting to it via SSH/Putty or any other tool, we used ubuntu user, but for RedHat you will need to use ec2-user user.
 Connection string will look like ec2-user@<Public-IP>

+---

+## **Step 1: Setting Up the Web Server for WordPress Deployment**

+> Launch an EC2 instance that will serve as `Web Server`.
+Create 3 volumes in the same AZ as your Web Server EC2, each of 10 GiB.

+> Attach all three volumes one by one to your Web Server EC2 instance.

+> Open up the Linux terminal to begin configuration

+> Use the `lsblk` command to list all block devices currently attached to the server.
+Identify the names of the newly added devices.
+In Linux, all block devices are represented as files under the `/dev/` directory.
+Verify the presence of the three newly created devices—typically named `xvdf`, `xvdg`, and `xvdh`—by running `ls /dev/` and confirming they appear in the listing.